People / Graduate Students

 Bio & Research Interests

-Tito has been awarded a Graduate Research Fellowship from the National Science Foundation and a Chancellor's Fellowship from UC Berkeley.
+Héctor has been awarded a Graduate Research Fellowship from the National Science Foundation and a Chancellor's Fellowship from UC Berkeley.
 He has been awarded research grants from the Ethnic Studies department, the Native American Studies program, the Center for Race and Gender, and the Myers Center for Research on Native American Issues.
 He is a Graduate Student in Residence at the Institute for the Study of Societal Issues.
+He is a former co-chair of the American Indian Graduate Student Association at UC Berkeley.